ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

+In summary, the gateway had selected `buyerId` and `sellerId` fields from the listings services, sent those keys as input over to the users service, and then recieved back a complete type resolved with multiple fields of any type and selection.
 Neat!

-However, you may notice that both `sellerId` and `buyerId` keys are _always_ requested from the listing service, even though they are only needed when resolving their respective association fields.
-If we were sensitive to costs associated with keys, then we could judiciously select only what we need with a field-level selectionSet mapping:
+However, you may notice that both `sellerId` and `buyerId` keys are _always_ requested from the listing service, even though they are only needed when resolving their respective associations.
+If we were sensitive to costs associated with keys, then we could judiciously select only the keys needed for the query with a field-level selectionSet mapping:

 ```js
 {